troyhunterz/psycholinguistic-detector/README.md

 # Psycholinguistic Manipulation Detector

 ## Problem
-Text manipulation is everywhere - political speeches, fake news, propoganda.
-This project automatically classifies text by manipulation technique, helping redears identyify when they are being manipulated.
+Text manipulation is everywhere - political speeches, fake news, propaganda.
+This project automatically classifies text by manipulation technique, helping readers identify when they are being manipulated.

 ## Classes